serqco/qabstracts/codebook.md

 - code `method:iu`:
   information about the approach or setup of an empirical (or possibly purely mathematical) study.
 - code `design:iu`:
-  information about the design, design process, and designed features of an artifact, such as software, a process, or a method.
-  This occurs instead of (or in addition to) `method` when the article is artifact-centric instead of purely empirical, i.e., when the article's main contribution is the artifact or the knowledge how to build it, not the empirical results obtained with its help.
+  To be used only if the article is artifact-centric instead of purely empirical, i.e., if the article's main contribution is an artifact or the knowledge how to build it, not the empirical results obtained with its help.
+  A `design` statement provides information about the design, design process, and designed features of an artifact, such as software, a process, or a method.
+  We call articles where the abstract contains a design statement "design articles" (or artifact-centric articles).
+  - Such articles will typically also contain some empirical part and code `method` is used for its description.
+  - The "designed features" mentioned above are known at design time and classified as `design`.
-  (Designed features are known at design time, in contrast to emerging features, which can only be determined empirically and are classified as `result`.
+    This is in contrast to emerging features, which can only be determined empirically and are classified as `result`.
-  Top-level design _goals_ (and non-goals) are classified as `objective`.)
+  - Top-level design _goals_ (and non-goals) are classified as `objective`.
+    Subordinate design goals and non-goals are classified as `design`.
+  - Statements about the design of subordinate artifacts, that do not represent the main contribution but rather only aid an empirical study, are classified as `method`.
 - code `result:iu`:
   information about the immediate outcome of a study in the form of empirical results.
 See `claim:iu`.
 - code `summary:u`:
+  A statement that summarizes several results, but does not provide new information.
+  A summary statement does not generalize beyond the immediate results.

 ### 2.5 Core codes for _Outlook_